Raising donations and selling jewellery in support of the Tuareg people of Timbuktu.

 Initially working with five Timbuktu Jewellery Associations, we have discussed and agreed a Fair Trade Agreement covering everything from fair trade wholesale pricing to delivery and payment.
 Enshrined in this agreement are fair trade values and an understanding that Jump4Timbuktu directors receive no salary.
 All jewellery sales profit is invested in sustainable development projects in Timbuktu.

 We, the directors, see this as fundamental to ensuring customers have confidence that each and every purchase impacts directly and positively on the Tuareg artisans' livelihoods and their capacity to trade.
-Details on these projects are available here.

 Read below for more...